ReehaKhan/Facial-Expression-Recognition-and-Computing-Valence-and-Arousal/README.md

 The implementation and performance comparisons are discussed.

 ## DataSet
-The dataset used in this assignment is AffectNet.
+The dataset used in this project is AffectNet(http://mohammadmahoor.com/affectnet/).
 AffectNet is a large facial expression dataset with around 300K images manually labeled for the presence of eight facial expressions along with the facial landmarks and the intensity of valence and arousal.
 Each of these labels is stored in a separate annotation